-Single-use plastic litters our oceans and roadsides, kills creatures that ingest it, and is becoming more common in human bodies.
+Single-use plastic litters our oceans and roadsides, kills creatures that ingest it, and is becoming more prevalent in human bodies.

 Use durable containers when possible.

-A recycling symbol on a product does not necessarily mean it can be recycled in every community, if anywhere.
+A recycling symbol on a product does not necessarily mean it can be recycled in every community, if at all.
 (Read EcoCycle’s excellent guide on greenwashing terms.)

-dairy tubs – lid goes to trash (because it doesn’t twist on)
+- dairy tubs – lid goes to trash

-If you have old Rubbermaid-like containers that are unusable, or random tops for them, you may drop those off in the grey Terracycle bin at the Marge Williams Center, 221 Winslow Way West.
+If you have old Rubbermaid-like containers that are unusable, or random tops for them, you may drop those off in the maroon Zero Waste box, which has been moved back to the Marge Williams Center, 221 Winslow Way West.